 In 1956, Henriette Granville Suhr, innovative head of Bloomingdales' furniture and interior design showrooms, and her late husband, William, a renowned art conservator, acquired a farm called Rocky Hill, almost thirteen acres in all, as a weekend retreat.
-They added an "s" to the original name and call their Mt.
-Kisco, New York property, Rocky Hills.
+They added an "s" to the original name and called their Mt.
+Kisco, NY, property, Rocky Hills.
 Neither had gardened seriously before, but their new hobby turned into absolute passion and over the years they transformed wild woodland and meadow into one of the country's most distinctive gardens.

-2016: Rocky Hills is purchased by Barbara and Rick Romeo.
+Rocky Hills is purchased by Barbara and Rick Romeo.

-2014: In December, Henriette Suhr is honored by the Town of New Castle for her lifelong dedication to preserving her gardens and other public spaces.
+In December, Henriette Suhr is honored by the Town of New Castle for her lifelong dedication to preserving her gardens and other public spaces.

-2013: Westchester County's Parks and Recreation department announces that is no longer able to take on future management of Rocky Hills.
+Westchester County's Parks and Recreation department announces that it is no longer able to take on future management of Rocky Hills.
 With the mutual agreement of the County and the Garden Conservancy, Mrs. Suhr dissolves the original agreement with the County.

-2012: Horticulture magazine's "Gardening Life" profiles Henriette Suhr.
+Horticulture magazine's "Gardening Life" profiles Henriette Suhr.
 A short video interview (below) with Mrs. Suhr encapsulates the history of Rocky Hills.

-2011: At the New York School of Interior Design, Henriette Suhr and Marco Polo Stufano present a "conversation" (video below) about her "half-century in the garden" and the influences of her interior design career on her work outdoors.
+At the New York School of Interior Design, Henriette Suhr and Marco Polo Stufano present a "conversation" (video below) about her "half-century in the garden" and the influences of her interior design career on her work outdoors.

-2010: The New School, New York City, hosts a President's Forum, March 10, with its distinguished alumna Henriette Suhr.
+The New School, New York City, hosts a President's Forum, March 10, with its distinguished alumna Henriette Suhr.
 On April 14, the Friends of Westchester County Parks presents Mrs. Suhr its Best Green Friend Award.

-2009: Henriette Suhr is honored by the Foundation for Landscape Studies with its Place Maker award.
+Henriette Suhr is honored by the Foundation for Landscape Studies with its Place Maker award.

-2007: The New York Times calls this wonderland a "Living Legacy."
+The New York Times calls this wonderland a "Living Legacy."

-2004: The Friends of Rocky Hills is established to raise public awareness and support for the garden through educational programs and tours.
+The Friends of Rocky Hills is established to raise public awareness and support for the garden through educational programs and tours.

-2000: Preliminary strategies are drawn to eventually transition this privately owned space into a public garden.
+Preliminary strategies are drawn to eventually transition this privately owned space into a public garden.
 A conservation easement is granted to the Garden Conservancy and the Rocky Hills Advisory Board is formed.

-1984: William Suhr passes away.
+William Suhr passes away.

-1977: Henriette and William Suhr leave Manhattan and make Rocky Hills their permanent home.
+Henriette and William Suhr leave Manhattan and make Rocky Hills their permanent home.